Quick Answer: Start API-First, Self-Host Only When The Workflow Proves It

 When Self-Hosting Is Worth It

-Self-hosting is worth a serious look when the product has high, steady usage that makes API margins painful; when prompts or images contain sensitive customer data; when customers require private deployment; when custom models or LoRA workflows create defensible quality; when latency needs predictable routing; or when the business wants full control over model versioning and rollback.
+Self-hosting is worth a serious look when the product has high, steady usage that makes API margins painful; when prompts or images contain sensitive customer data; when customers require private deployment; when custom models or LoRA-style workflows create defensible quality; when latency needs predictable routing; or when the business wants full control over model versioning and rollback.

 It is not automatically cheaper.
 Idle GPU time, autoscaling complexity, queue failures, model optimization, observability, security patching, and incident response all cost money.
 Many teams find the right answer is hybrid: managed APIs for general work, self-hosted routes for private or high-volume jobs, and fallback routing when a provider is slow or unavailable.